 About 1221 AD the Maya revolted against the rulers of Chichen Itza.
 Even though this revolt generated a decline in the city, pilgrimages by the Mayas were still done until the Spanish Conquistadors came in the 16th century.

 While the site is pretty big and there are many guided tours to choose from, you don’t necessarily need to pay for those to properly visit the site and learn about its history.
-The ruins are well identified and information is written in front of them.
+The ruins are well identified and their respective information is written in front of them.
 But, if you wish to, well-informed guides speaking all major languages are available to hire.
 Tip: Since Chichen Itza is so crowded; it is really easy to piggy back or eavesdrop on any guided tour.

 Some of the important buildings to see are: